-4.2 Does the court have power to appoint technical specialists to sit with the judge and assess the evidence presented by the parties (i.e. expert assessors)?
+4.3 Does the court have power to appoint technical specialists to sit with the judge and assess the evidence presented by the parties (i.e. expert assessors)?

-Yes.
-The court can appoint one or more assessors to assist the judge, to enable him to reach a properly informed decision on matters in which the assessor has skill and expertise.
-The assessor does not have judicial status and does not play a part in deciding the case; his role is to educate and assist the judge.
+The court may appoint one or more assessors to assist the judge, to enable them to reach a properly informed decision on matters in which the assessor(s) has (or have) skill and expertise.
+The assessor does not have judicial status and does not play a part in deciding the case; their role is to educate and assist the judge.